Teacher Observation: Tips To Ace Observations For Teachers, Observers And Administrators

 2. Assessment of teaching: Observations evaluate the instructional strategies and classroom management techniques facilitated during the lesson.

-3. Student achievement: Observations contribute to improved student achievement by promoting highly effective instructional strategies and creating a positive learning environment.
+3. Student achievement: Observations contributed to closing the achievement gap by promoting highly effective instructional strategies and creating a positive learning environment.

 4. Learning environment: Observations help to determine that the learning environment is safe, supportive, and inclusive.